marsdrums/ReSTIR-reworking/README.md

 https://www.youtube.com/watch?v=gsZiJeaMO48&t=416s ,
 https://cwyman.org/blogs/introToReSTIR/introToRIS.md.html#:~:text=Resampled%20importance%20sampling%2C%20or%20RIS,thesis%20from%20Brigham%20Young%20University. )

-With the magic of RIS, we can draw a bunch of random samples, compute a cheap estimate of their importance, and then resample these samples, with higher weighted samples being more likely to be selected.
+With RIS, we can draw a bunch of random samples, compute a cheap estimate of their importance, and then resample these samples, with higher weighted samples being more likely to be selected.
 But how exaclty can we perform this weighted random selection efficiently?

 ## The Reservoirs